Atlantic slave trade: Seasoning camps

 Meltzer also states that 33% of Africans would have died in the first year at the seasoning camps found throughout the Caribbean.
 Jamaica held one of the most notorious of these camps.
 Dysentery was the leading cause of death.
 Captives who could not be sold were inevitably destroyed.
 Around 5 million Africans died in these camps, reducing the number of survivors to about 10 million.
+The purpose of seasoning camps were to obliterate the Africans' identities and culture and prepare them for enslavement.
+In seasoning camps, enslaved Africans learned a new language and adopted new customs.
+This process of seasoning slaves took about two or three years.